S00085/cxp/4.ADR/ADR02_Process_Orchestrator_Selection.md

 ### Functionality
 - Comprehensive support for BPMN, CMMN, and DMN.
 - Ideal for complex workflow automation and decision-making processes.
-- Wide-ranging capabilities in business process modeling and execution.
+- Wide-ranging capabilities in business process modelling and execution.

 ### Integration
 - Strong in Java-based environments.